Harmonica: Wind-savers

 Wind-savers are one-way valves made from thin strips of plastic, knit paper, leather, or Teflon glued to the reed plate.
 They are typically found in chromatic harmonicas, chord harmonicas, and many octave-tuned harmonicas.
 Wind-savers are used when two reeds share a cell and leakage through the nonplaying reed would be significant.
 For example, when a draw note is played, the valve on the blow reed-slot is sucked shut, preventing air from leaking through the inactive blow reed.
 An exception to this is the now-discontinued Hohner XB-40, on which valves are placed not to isolate single reeds, but rather to isolate entire chambers from being active, a design that made playing traditional blues bends possible on all reeds.

 Mouthpiece

 The mouthpiece is placed between the air chambers of the instrument and the player's mouth.
 This can be integral with the comb (the diatonic harmonicas; the Hohner Chrometta); part of the cover (as in Hohner's CX-12); or may be a separate unit, secured by screws, which is typical of chromatics.
 In many harmonicas, the mouthpiece is purely an ergonomic aid designed to make playing more comfortable.
 In the traditional slider-based chromatic harmonica, it is essential to the functioning of the instrument because it provides a groove for the slide.

 Accessories

-Mark Wenner cups his hands around a "bullet mic" as he plays amplified harmonica.
+Mark Wenner cups his hands around a "bullet mic" as he plays an amplified harmonica.